COLOSTRUM MANAGEMENT

 3 - Colostral quality was poor (leaking, first-calf heifers, etc.)

 Blood samples can be collected for antibody testing in calves from 2 to 8 days old.
 On-farm estimations of antibody content can be made by measuring total serum protein by refractometer.
-Without colostrum absorption, the calf’s total serum protein level will be approximately 4.5 mg/dl.
+NOTE: This requires a separate refractometer, with a urine/serum scale (not a Brix scale).
+The blood must be centrifuged first to obtain the serum for testing.

 Total serum protein by refractometer: Grade: